HTTP-RPC/Lima/README.md

 [![Releases](https://img.shields.io/github/release/gk-brown/Lima.svg)](https://github.com/gk-brown/Lima/releases)

 # Introduction
-Lima is an open-source framework for simplifying development of responsive iOS applications.
+Lima is an open-source framework for simplifying development of responsive iOS and macOS applications.
 The project's name comes from the nautical _L_ or _Lima_ flag, representing the first letter of the word "layout":

 ![](README/lima.png)